-The University of Nevada, Reno's w88 Fine Arts Gallery is kicking off its 2009-2010 season with an unusual exhibit featuring work from three artists: sculptor and University associate professor of art, Tamara Scronce; Reno photographer, Dean Burton; and Seattle video artist, Thom Heileson.
+The University of Nevada, Reno's Sheppard Fine w88 Gallery is kicking off its 2009-2010 season with an unusual exhibit featuring work from three artists: sculptor and University associate professor of art, Tamara Scronce; Reno photographer, Dean Burton; and Seattle video artist, Thom Heileson.
 The three will be on hand to discuss their show, "Planes of Consistency," with audience members at an opening lecture on Aug.
-27 at 5:30 at the w88 Gallery.
+27 at 5:30 at the Sheppard Gallery.
 The lecture will be followed by a reception at 6:30.

 "For me, it's somewhat about how things meld into another continually, at scales we can't even notice, like a trillion Mobius stripes all interconnected," said Marjorie Vecchio, curator of the w88.